RoonyH/go_game_jam/README.md

 The code is written in few hours and I am new to go.
 The code is pretty bad :( I will refactor it soon.

-If you are looking inside I appologies for what ever horrible things you may see.
+If you are looking inside I appologize for what ever horrible things you may see.